hatedabamboo/notes.hatedabamboo.me/src/posts/solving-eks-cluster-games.md

 Use kubectl to start!
 ```

 All right!
-Having home directory persistent across sessions means that we can ease our job.
+Having the home directory persistent across sessions means we can make our job easier.
 Let's start with *the* alias:

 ```bash
 echo 'alias k="kubectl"' >> ~/.bashrc && source ~/.bashrc
 ```

-and now we won't have to enter long `kubectl` ever again (in the scope of this challenge that is.)
+And now we won't have to type the long `kubectl` command ever again (in the scope of this challenge, that is.)

 Now to the task itself.

 ```bash
 root@wiz-eks-challenge:~# k get secret
 NAME         TYPE     DATA   AGE